christy8059/independent-study/entries/entry_eight.md

 # Deploying

-First, I tried to use [repl.it](https://repl.it/) since it recently updated allowing users to use gems.
-I came across a dead end because my gems did not work.
+First, I tried to use [repl.it](https://repl.it/) to deploy since it recently updated allowing users to use gems.

-In order to use gems we need the following code
+In order to use gems we need the following code:
 ```ruby
 require 'bundler/inline'